Program Overview

 Eligibility Is Not an Endorsement or Warranty

-The fact that the Third-Party Program Administrator authorizes funding for Qualifying Improvements shall not be construed as confirming or endorsing the qualifications of the Qualifying Improvement Contractor, other professionals or any other person involved with the selection, acquisition or installation of the Qualifying Improvements; endorsing the design of the projects or choice or installation of the Eligible Products; or making any representation or warranty regarding the design, installation, economic value, energy savings, quality, safety, durability or reliability of the Eligible Products or the Qualifying Improvements.
+The fact that the Third-Party Program Administrator authorizes funding for Qualifying Improvements shall not be construed as confirming or endorsing the qualifications of the Qualifying Improvement Contractor, other professionals or any other person involved with the selection, acquisition or installation of the Qualifying Improvements; endorsing the design of the projects or choice or installation of the Qualifying Improvements; or making any representation or warranty regarding the design, installation, economic value, energy savings, quality, safety, durability or reliability of the Qualifying Improvements.

 Qualifying Improvement Contractors